zonemaster/zonemaster/docs/public/configuration/backend.md

 ### polling_interval

-A strictly positive decimal number.
+A strictly positive integer.
 Max 5 and 3 digits in the integer and fraction components respectively.

 Time in seconds between database lookups by Test Agent.